DCS Components: Controllers and I/O Modules

 Analog Input (AI)Reads signals from analog sensors (e.g., temperature, pressure).

-Analog Output (AO)Sends control signals to actuators (e.g., valves, motors).
+Analog Output (AO)Sends proportional control signals to devices like control valves.

-Digital Input (DI)Reads binary on/off signals from switches and relays.
+Digital Input (DI)Reads binary on/off signals from switches and sensors.

-Digital Output (DO)Sends binary on/off signals to actuators and alarms.
+Digital Output (DO)Sends binary on/off signals to relays, alarms, and actuators.

 3. Role of Controllers and I/O Modules in DCS